Scille/parsec-cloud/docs/development/README.md

 Before start working on the web client you need to setup a mock server that will provide some mocked data.

-1. Make sure you have the latest change for the python testbed server, see [Initialize a poetry env](#init-server-python-env)
+1. Make sure you have the latest change for the python testbed server, see [Initialize a uv env](#init-server-python-env)

 2. Start the testbed server that will provide the mocked data.